spec-framework/documentation/output/chapters/SpecReusability.pier.md

-The layout put the sub widget in one column, with all sub widget taking the same amount of space\.
+The layout puts the sub widgets in one column, with all sub widgets taking the same amount of space\.
 The code
 [1\.11](#ex_viewer_layout) shows the implementation of this layout\.